 Liberace, Scott, O'Hara, and Oscar-nominated actress Dorothy Dandridge (“What Dorothy Did in the Woods”), among others, sued.
 Confidential had to pay damages and following a much-publicized libel trial was forced to change its tone.
 Its readership plummeted and the magazine eventually folded.

-In case the Kristen Stewart-Rupert Sanders “cheating” story turns out to be false, I do hope they'll sue.
+In case the Kristen Stewart-Rupert Sanders “cheating” story turns out to be false, hopefully they'll sue.
 And even if it's true … Well, it's the business of those involved in the story and nobody else's.